 The vesting CPA states that all of the property owned by the husband and the wife is community property, all property that they acquire in the future is community property, and when one of them dies all of the community property automatically passes to the surviving spouse.
-Married couples with assets less than the amount exempt from both the federal estate taxes ($11,180,000 in 2018 adjusted for inflation) and Washington state estate taxes ($2,193,000 in 2018 adjusted for inflation) use a vesting CPA.
+Married couples with assets less than the amount exempt from both the federal estate taxes ($11,580,000 in 2020 adjusted for inflation) and Washington state estate taxes ($2,193,000 in 2020) use a vesting CPA.
 A surviving spouse may file a vesting CPA and a certified death certificate with the county auditor on the first spouse’s death and avoid probating the spouse’s estate in Washington state.
 The surviving spouse would also need to file an excise tax affidavit listing all of the real property being transferred using the community property agreement.

 6. Nonvesting Community Property Agreement.